Policy to Plain-Language Translator

 |---|---|---|

-source_policy_text | Original policy content | ”Data retention policy v4” |
+source_policy_text | The original policy, rule, or notice text | ”Data retention policy v4” |

-target_audience | Who needs to understand this | ”Customer support team” |
+target_audience | Who needs to understand and act on this | ”Customer support team” |

-must_keep_terms | Terms that must remain verbatim | ”GDPR, data controller, SLA” |
+must_keep_terms | Terms that must remain verbatim for legal or operational reasons | ”GDPR, data controller, SLA” |

-reading_level_goal | Simplicity target | ”General business audience” |
+reading_level_goal | The intended plain-language level | ”General business audience” |

 Tips & Variations